Finding

 Shared responsibilities

-• Ask older siblings if they’d like to take part in medication organization, offer support during tune-ups appointments, or get involved in other aspects of care
+• Ask older siblings if they’d like to take part in medication organization, offer support during tune-up appointments, or get involved in other aspects of care

 Delegating caregiver roles